DNA-I-CHING/BHD_MapMis_Editor/README.md

 I = Toggles the map info box on the canvas

 ## Keep working on it.
 Feel free to continue what’s already been done.
+If you have any questions, feel free to contact me on Discord at @duz1ht.

 ## Contributors so far
 biggy, Demonic, dataspiller, Scott (NovaHQ), AngelExalted